mike-zenith/rsapi/README.md

 - anything else: test it individually (unit test) with mocks / fakes and test the implementation in BDD style
 ```

-- I want to make a database change, what should i do?
+### I want to make a database change, what should i do?

-Define the reason why you need database update, make it short, use it as the name of your update script.
+Define the reason why you need a database update, make it short, use it as the name of your update script.
 Im gonna call it 'email-index' in the next example

 ```